Maine Lobster Season — An Overview of Each Season

 What Is Maine Lobster?

 Maine lobster isn’t exclusive to Maine, but it’s certainly associated with this coastal state.
-The species Homarus americanus, or American lobster, is found along the East Coast of the U.S. and Canada, from the island of Newfoundland to the shores of North Carolina.
+The species Homarus americanus, or North Atlantic lobster, is found along the East Coast of the U.S. and Canada, from the island of Newfoundland to the shores of North Carolina.

 This species differs from other regional lobsters in a couple of key ways.
 Maine lobsters are characterized by sweet, tender meat with edible portions in the claws, body, and tail, although Maine lobster tails are the most desirable.